Qovery/qovery-client-javascript/docs/VariableMainCallsApi.md

 Create a variable override

-- Allows you to override a variable that has a higher scope. - You have to specify a value in the request body and the scope and the parent id of the variable to alias - The system will create a new environment variable at project level with the same key as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the overridden_variable will be exposed in the \&quot;overridden_variable\&quot; or in the \&quot;overridden_secret\&quot; field of the newly created variable
+- Allows you to override a variable that has a higher scope. - You have to specify a value (override) in the request body and the scope and the parent id of the variable to override (project id, environment id or service id) - The system will create a new environment variable at the requested level with the same key as the one corresponding to the variable id passed as path parameter. - The response body will contain the newly created variable - Information regarding the overridden_variable will be exposed in the \&quot;overridden_variable\&quot; or in the \&quot;overridden_secret\&quot; field of the newly created variable

 ### Example